Slurm QOS and partitions#

 To view detailed information on the available partitions, execute:

-List of Slurm Partitions on CPU clusters#
+List of Slurm partitions on CPU clusters#

 The table below illustrates the typical partitions that most SCITAS users are expected to use.
 We present the following columns: